 The Albanian-born British composer Thomas Simaku began his composition studies with Tonin Harapi at the Tirana Conservatoire.
 After graduating in 1982, he gained first-hand experience working with folk musicians for a period of three years in the remote town of Permet in Southern Albania near the border with Greece.

 In 1991 he moved to England and gained a PhD in Composition at the University of York (1991-96) where he studied with David Blake.
 He also was the 1996 Leonard Bernstein Fellow in Composition at Tanglewood Music Centre in the USA with Bernard Rands, and a fellow at the Composers’ Workshop – California State University (1998) with Brian Ferneyhough.

-Click on the links, below, to buy Thomas Simaku’s compositions from his publisher, June Emerson Wind Music.
+Click on the link to buy Thomas Simaku’s compositions from his publisher, June Emerson Wind Music.

 Here are the sleeve notes on Guirlande de Flutes, by Thomas Simaku, written by Louisa Creed:

 Guirlande de Flutes, by Thomas Simaku, has formed an important part of the repertoire of our flute quartet, which we have even named after this piece.
 His successes as a composer are too numerous to list here, but in the last 20 years he has been winning international competitions all over the world besides getting his work played in many countries.